-In 2021 Eni will take further important steps to spread and consolidate a culture of respect for human rights, by implementing the new risk based human rights model in the supply chain, starting to apply it in Italy and then progressively applying it to all its subsidiaries abroad, as well as the model to assessing and managing risks related to Eni's direct workforce.
+In 2022 Eni will take further important steps to spread and consolidate a culture of respect for human rights, by strengthening the effectiveness of the risk-based Human Rights Models in the supply chain in Italy and abroad, and management actions related to.
+In particular, dedicated awareness activities will be implemented for high-risk suppliers and strategic suppliers leveraging on a systemic approach.